gchochla/legm/docs/manager.md

 # Your experiment tracker and manager

-Overall, the `legm.ExperimentHandler`, at its current state, is supposed to hold all hyperparameters and hence define the experiment (and be able to differentiate between different experiments), log results and aggregate across different runs for these experiments (in yaml files), and plot the results for easier gauging.
+Overall, the `legm.ExperimentManager`, at its current state, is supposed to hold all hyperparameters and hence define the experiment (and be able to differentiate between different experiments), log results and aggregate across different runs for these experiments (in yaml files), and plot the results for easier gauging.
 Moreover, it logs the data in `Tensorboard`, which enables comparison between different experiments.
 We use a general folder to hold experiments of the same kind, which within it contains all the different hyperparameter configurations. `Tensoboard` can be launched at the level of the general folder, and therefore can be used to compare across experiments.

 ## Initialization